Too many Microsoft Outlook's - we explain them all

-Once upon a time there was just one ‘Microsoft Outlook‘ but these days there are at least nine current programs or services under the ‘Outlook’ name * .
+Once upon a time there was just one ‘Microsoft Outlook‘ but these days there are at least ten current programs or services under the ‘Outlook’ name * and two programs called “Outlook for Windows”.
 That’s before counting past versions that are still supported.

 You’re totally excused for being confused because most people are, including many that work for Microsoft!